gilmore-lab/databrary-authorizations/authorizations/Templates-PIs.md

 Dear Ms./Mr./Dr. [Last Name],

 I am glad you are interested in utilizing Databrary.
-Since you are a **[postdoctoral fellow, student, staff]**, your PI will need to complete the registration​ process (https://nyu.databrary.org/user/register?page=create) by creating an account and ​requesting ​authorization.
+Since you are a **[postdoctoral fellow, student, staff]**, your PI will need to complete the registration process (https://nyu.databrary.org/user/register?page=create) by creating an account and requesting authorization.
 After your PI has been granted authorization, they may add you as an "affiliate".
 Affiliate access may be granted by following the directions below.

 Affiliate
 1. Create an account on Databrary by selecting the 'register' link in the upper right corner.
 Complete only the 'create account' tab on the left side of the screen.